Hjlxc/matrix-C-class-/README.md

 # matrix-C-class-
 C++ class for matrix operation
 Currently include:
-matrix constructor
+matrix construction
-basic matrix manipulation such as add/remove row and colnum, resize, reshage... basic matrix operator such as +, -, * basic math function such as inversion, norm...
+basic matrix manipulation such as add/remove row and colnum, resize, reshage... basic matrix operator such as +, -, * basic math operation such as tranpose, inversion...

-More function will be added
+More feature will be added